upmc-enterprises/elasticsearch-operator/README.md

 ## Kubernetes

-The operator was built and tested on a 1.5.X Kubernetes cluster and is the only version supported currently.
-This is because it is utilizing [`StatefulSets`](https://kubernetes.io/docs/concepts/abstractions/controllers/statefulsets/) which are not available in previous versions of Kubernetes.
+The operator was built and tested on a 1.6.X Kubernetes cluster and is the only version supported currently.
+This is because it is utilizing [`StatefulSets`](https://kubernetes.io/docs/concepts/abstractions/controllers/statefulsets/) as well as [`CronJobs`](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/) which are not available in previous versions of Kubernetes.

 ## Cloud